 What is social media audit?

 I know that the majority of people will shiver with fear when they hear the word audit.
 Having your company audited by the tax authorities is probably one of the most stressful situations imaginable.
-But social media audit will help to broaden your audience, find new leads and increase conversion rate.

 A social media audit will give you a general idea of what’s working for your brand’s social media strategy and what’s failing miserably.
 Moreover, you’ll realize what can be done to improve your overall social media presence.